Skip to content

 activities = jpc.init_activities_with_ffwd(model=model, input=x)

-# 2. run inference to equilibrium
+# 2. perform inference (state optimisation)

 params=(model, None),